akirasoft1/perform-2024-hot-days/extending-the-dynatrace-platform/lab-guide/content/04_python_conversion/01_datasource_and_introduction/index.md

 1. Converting the `plugin.json` file.
 2. Converting the Python code.
-3. Taking advantage of Extension 2.0 features.
+3. Taking advantage of EF2 features.

+At the end of this lab, we will have:

+1. Examined the changes required in the Python code.
+2. Used the VS Code extension to automate parts of the conversion.
+3. Defined a topology.
+4. Produced a packaged and ready to distribute version of the extension.

 ### Where is extension data presented in the UI?